jdbcDriverOOo logo Documentation

 1. Make a copy (backup) of the folder containing your database.

-2. Start LibreOffice / OpenOffice and change the version of the HsqlDB driver via menu: Tools -> Options -> Base drivers -> JDBC Driver, by a more recent version.
+2. Start LibreOffice / OpenOffice and change the version of the HsqlDB driver via menu: Tools -> Options -> LibreOffice Base -> Pure Java JDBC Driver -> JDBC drivers settings, by a more recent version.

 3. Restart LibreOffice / OpenOffice after changing the driver (hsqldb.jar).